tgsachse/cadena/docs/README.md

 - prepend
 - append
 - insert
-- delete
+- delete†
-- replace
+- replace†
-- search
+- search†

+*†coming soon!*

 # usage
 To download this program, clone this repository using `git` like so: